Butonix/copy_instagram/README.md

-# Cloning InstaGram with Python/Django
+# Cloning Instagram with Python/Django and React/React Native